jakeevans00/trainclimbing/README.md

 - Existing Users - Users can be verified using data stored in database (username & password)
 - Credentials stored in MongoDB - done!
 - Restricted functionality based on authentication - Only authenticated users can create new entries in the database (uses secureApiRouter)

+## Web Socket Deliverable:

+For this deliverable, I used the WebSocket protocol to implement a chat service on my application.

+- Backend listens for WebSocket connection - Done!
+- Frontend makes WebSocket connection - Done!
+- Data sent over WebSocket connection - Done!
+- WebSocket data displayed - Users can chat and see each others messages!